• Free shipping on all orders

 • 1 spray bottle full of water (12 Oz)

 Cayenne pepper can be used as a dog urine repellent in two ways.
-You can either rub the pepper directly onto the affected area, like the carpet or a couch cushion, or it can be mixed with water in a spray bottle for easier application.
-Just spray the areas that you want your dog to stay away from.
+You can rub the powder directly on the affected area, like the carpet or a couch cushion, or you can mix it with water in a spray bottle for easier application.

 Be cautious when using cayenne.
-It can irritate your dog’s nasal passages if you use too much.
-The spray bottle option is safer for dogs and still effective.
+If you use too much, it can irritate your dog’s nasal passages.
+The spray bottle is safer for dogs and still effective.

 2. Essential Oils